Flourless gluten free chocolate cookies have been a staple holiday cookie recipe in our house for years.

 - In a small bowl, whisk together the honey, egg whites and salt.

-- Place the walnuts, pecans, prunes, date or coconut palm sugar and cacao powder in a food processor and process into fine crumbs.
+- Place the walnuts, pecans, prunes, date or coconut palm sugar and cacao powder in a high-speed blender, like our favorite one from Ninja and process into fine crumbs.
 Transfer the “crumbs” to a large mixing bowl.

 - Add the wet ingredients in with the dry; mix well.
 Using a tablespoon as a measuring device, form 14 small round cookies.
 Bake for 15-17 minutes, or until done but still chewy.
 Cool completely before serving.